Jurupa Valley, California: Education

+A small portion of Jurupa Valley attends schools in the Corona-Norco Unified School District.

 Transportation

 Public transportation in Jurupa Valley is provided by Riverside Transit Agency.
 Also, Jurupa Valley/Pedley station (formerly Pedley Station) is served by Metrolink.
 Jurupa Valley is home to Flabob Airport, a small public-use airport.
 However, commercial flights are served by the nearby Ontario International Airport.

 The major freeways in Jurupa Valley are Interstate 15, which serves as the city's western border, and California State Route 60, which runs along the northern side of the city.